daliansky/OC-little/docs/00-总述/00-1-ASL语法基础/README-en.md

    }
    ```

    It looks like `multi-thread synchronisation`.
-In other words, only one instance can be existed in the memory when the function is stated as `Serialized`.
+In other words, only one instance can be existed in the memory when the method is stated as `Serialized`.
 Normally the application create one object, for example:

    ```swift
    Method (TEST, Serialized)